Platform Terms

 You must not assign, transfer, novate or sub-licence any of your rights or obligations under these terms without our prior written consent.

-The relationship is governed by the laws of New South Wales, Australia (and subject to clause 9, each of us submits to the jurisdiction of those courts).
+The relationship is governed by the laws of New South Wales, Australia.
+Subject to clause 9, each of us submits to the exclusive jurisdiction of the courts of New South Wales, Australia solely for the purposes of (i) seeking urgent interlocutory or injunctive relief; or (ii) the recognition and enforcement of any judgment or arbitration award.

-By clicking "Accept" below, signing a related offer sheet with us, or signing an Order Form (as defined in the Growth Product Terms) with us, you confirm that you are allowed to enter into agreements on behalf of the Developer.
+By clicking "Accept" below or signing a related offer sheet with us, you confirm that you are allowed to enter into agreements on behalf of the Developer and/or Passport Integrator (as the case may be).

 Developer Terms